-Selling Your Agency
+Selling Your Marketing Agency

-It’s every agency owner’s goal to reach a point in the agency’s lifecycle to become highly profitable and marketable for all the years of putting in 70+ hour weeks.
+It’s every marketing agency owner’s goal to reach a point in the agency’s lifecycle to become highly profitable and marketable for all the years of putting in 70+ hour weeks.
 Selling one’s agency isn’t solely a matter of being in the right place at the right time.
 It’s also a matter of planning and putting oneself in the position of obtaining top value for your agency.
 The acquisitions market for the Public Relations & Web Design industry have been noteworthy these 5+ years due to the increasing competitive landscape facing these industries.

-Most Agencies Have An Expiration Date
+Most Marketing Agencies Have An Expiration Date

-Agencies need people and money to grow.
+Marketing agencies need people and money to grow.
 The two go hand-in-hand.
 A potential buyer of an agency is either looking for a complete turnkey business that they can run themselves or they are looking for a specialized team that can complement their existing service offering.
 If either of these two variables are not completely met, a lower offer or no bid will occur.
-Very few agencies have intellectual property that can dramatically increase it’s valuation to prospective buyers.
+Very few marketing agencies have intellectual property that can dramatically increase it’s valuation to prospective buyers.

 Selling An Agency

-Selling an agency is complex, as the details vary from deal to deal, owners can expect anywhere from 9 months to well over a year from the time of inquiry to the sale.
+Selling an marketing agency is complex, as the details vary from deal to deal, owners can expect anywhere from 9 months to well over a year from the time of inquiry to the sale.
 Sellers are also resetting their expectations and are taking a more flexible approach to selling their agency.
 For instance, sellers are finding that vendor assistance finance through deferred consideration is the most feasible option of achieving an exit.
 With agency clients having more options than ever-before, revenue is not guaranteed as it once was.
 Agency clients are quick to leave to go to new agencies all the time.
 Agency owners are wanting to “lock-in” on their top line revenue before any major client(s) leave.
 This is a large factor in an owner’s decision to sell their agency.

 Agency Evolution & Growth